Aniruddha-Ponnuri/Jewelry-Store/README.md

-# 💎 Silver Jewelry E-Commerce Website
+# 💎 SilverPalace E-Commerce Website

 A modern, responsive e-commerce platform for silver jewelry built with Next.js 15, TypeScript, and Supabase.
 Features a comprehensive admin panel, user authentication, product management, and optimized performance across all devices.